top of page

 With this in mind, many daily activities naturally coincide with the rhythm of energy flow in the body.
 Certain functions of the body can even be enhanced by engaging in activities that coincide with this natural cycle.
 While a disruption in the flow of energy can lead to health problems.

 For example, eating at the right time, ensures that energy flows properly and the digestive system works at its best.
+While not sleeping at the right time can dramatically affect the immune system, mind, and overall health.

 Based on this flow of energy, the Chinese Medicine Body Clock was developed and can be used to enhance a healthy lifestyle in accordance with the natural rhythms of the body and nature.